-- All curriculum student refunds are issued to students' BankMobile debit cards or to the credit card used for the tuition payment.
+- All curriculum student refunds are issued to students' BankMobile accounts or to the credit card used for tuition payment.

-Corporate and Continuing Education and Occupational Extension Classes
+Refunds for Corporate and Continuing Education - Occupational Extension Courses

-- A 100 percent refund of tuition is paid by the College to students who officially withdraw from class prior to the first day of the class.
+- A 100 percent tuition refund is paid by the college to students who officially withdraw from class prior to the first day of the class.

 Sponsored students must submit a letter of authorization to bill along with their registration information to the Sponsored Programs office or to any Cashiering/Business Office on a CPCC campus before they register, but no later than the same day they register for classes.
-For further information, visit the website at cpcc.edu/sponsored-programs or call the Sponsored Programs office at 704.330.4262.
+For further information, visit the Sponsored Programs web page or call the Sponsored Programs office at 704.330.4262.

-Insurance coverage is available to students through CPCC at cpcc.edu/enterprise-risk-management/student-insurance-1
+Insurance coverage is available to students through CPCC on the Student Insurance web page.

 Student Accident Insurance Plan

-Student Accident Insurance is required for specific classes and is paid for at the time of registration.
-The CPCC Soccer Club is considered a specific-covered class.
+Student Accident Insurance is required for specific classes and is billed at the time of registration.
 The plan insures students against loss resulting from accidental bodily injury sustained while participating in or attending specific classes.
 For detailed, current coverage information, visit the website above.
-For more information contact the office of Enterprise Risk Management at 704.330.4472.
+For more information, contact the office of Enterprise Risk Management at 704.330.6684.

 Medical Hospitalization Group Plan